reynarzz/LaminarEngine/README.md

 - Make sure your PATH includes the .NET 9.0 SDK.

 ## License
-This project is licensed under the Portfolio Non-Commercial License.
+This project is licensed under the Non-Commercial Copyleft License (NCCL).

 ### You are allowed to:
 - View and learn from the code